 - Put the rest of roasted hazelnuts on a wooden board and crush them with the back of a fork.
 The goal is to get small pieces to roll the balls into.
 You don't want them to be too big but also not too small.

 - Take vegan Nutella from the freezer and divide it into 10 equal parts.
 Take first of these pieces, flatten it out, put one whole hazelnut in the middle then wrap that hazelnut into the Nutella mixture and shape a ball with your hands.
 Repeat with the rest of the nine vegan Nutella pieces and hazelnuts.
 If the vegan Nutella gets too wet from the heat of rubbing it with your hands put it back in the freezer so it hardens again before proceeding.
-I usually put it back in the freezer for a couple of minutes right after I roughly wrap each hazelnut into Nutella, since the mixture does get wet very fast.
-Then when it's harder again, I shape the balls.
+I usually put vegan Nutella bliss balls back in the freezer for a couple of minutes right after I roughly wrap each hazelnut into Nutella, since the mixture does get wet very fast.
+Then when vegan Nutella it's harder again, I shape the balls.

 - Roll all 10 balls into crushed hazelnuts.
 Put balls back in the freezer for a little while so they harden again.